Open Secrets

 4. “Non-action is true.”

 5. “What is commonly called ‘reality’ is actually a state of delusion (like a dream).
-What people perceive as the world in that state is the mind’s best guess of what’s out there; out there, the man who has awakened knows there’s nothing but himself.”
+What people perceive as the world in that state is the mind’s best guess of what’s out there; out there, the man who has awakened knows there’s nothing.”

 6. “Watch out for the error of responsibility.”